How We Live Together

 Keeping a Household

-- Wipe the sink basin and faucet after you’re done getting ready for the day.
+- Wipe the sink and faucet after you’re done to prevent the spread of germs

 Daily Tasks

-There aren’t many things in a home that need to be done every day, but the ones that do make a significant impact on the quality of life in that home.
-Though the upkeep of private spaces is at the general discretion of the individual member, following list is for the maintenance of the communal areas of the property:
+The upkeep of private spaces is at the general discretion of the individual member, the following list is for the maintenance of the communal areas of the property:

-- Squeegee the shower doors, walls, and floors after every shower.
+- Squeegee shower doors, walls, and floors after every use

-- Sweep or use a cordless vacuum on any heavily trafficked spots.
+- Sweep or vacuum any heavily trafficked areas

-Each member and dependent have an expected amount of participation in the process
+Each member and dependent have an expected amount of participation in this process.

 - Daily Responsibilities: Each day of the week is dedicated to specific communal responsibilities.
-These can range from cleaning shared spaces, managing waste and recycling, to more specialized tasks like garden maintenance or communal meal preparation.
+These can range from cleaning shared spaces, managing waste and recycling, to more specialized tasks like garden maintenance or bulk meal item preparation.

-- Flexible Assignments: Recognizing that members have varying schedules and capabilities, the chore system is designed to be flexible.
-Members can swap days with each other or take on additional tasks as needed, accommodating personal commitments while still fulfilling their community responsibilities.
+- Flexible Assignments: Recognizing that members have varying schedules and capabilities, the chore system is designed to accommodate personal commitments while still fulfilling managing communal responsibilities.

 Benefits of the Chore System